-Eva Zinoviev, MD Resident Recruitment Committee Ambassador
+James Carr, D.O.
+Resident Recruitment Committee Ambassador

-Victoria Smith, DO Resident Recruitment Committee Ambassador
+Reed Pierce, D.O.
+Resident Recruitment Committee Ambassador

+Asim Shafique, D.O.
+Resident Recruitment

+Anthony Song, D.O.
+Resident Recruitment

+Carly Watson, M.D.
+Resident Recruitment

-James Barnes, MD Resident Recruitment Committee Ambassador OTHER WAYS TO GET INVOLVED In addition to leadership opportunities within the program, there are a number of additional ways to get involved with our department, health system and local community.
+OTHER WAYS TO GET INVOLVED

+In addition to leadership opportunities within the program, there are a number of additional ways to get involved with our department, health system and local community.
 There are a number of opportunities that residents are able to volunteer for throughout the year and all PM&R residents are encouraged to pursue initiatives they are passionate about.
 Below are some of the opportunities available to our residents.

-AAPMGR Residents are able to get involved with AAPM&R as a Physiatrist in Training (PHiT) Council Ambassador.
-PHiT Ambassadors encourage and facilitate resident participation in AAPM&R resident volunteer opportunities and events.
-VCU Committees Opportunities are available to volunteer for VCUHealth committees to contribute to resident interests on: DEI, Wellness, Professional Development, Learning Environment, GME Policies & more!
-Sports Coverage Marathon Volunteer to assist with our local adaptive sports organization, Sportables.
-We also offer opportunities to cover other local sporting events including local Division I universities and the Richmond Marathon.
-BENEFITS AT A GLANCE The VCU Health System and the VCU PM&R Residency Program offer a variety of benefits to residents throughout their training.
+BENEFITS AT A GLANCE

+The VCU Health System and the VCU PM&R Residency Program offer a variety of benefits to residents throughout their training from date of hire.
 Housestaff are eligible for medical, dental and vision insurance in addition to various types of leave and educational benefits.
 A full breakdown of benefits available to all housestaff can be found through the VCU GME website here: https://assets.som.vcu.edu/pdfs/gme/housestaffbe nefits.pdf.
 PM&R candidates can find a brief overview of available benefits they can utilize during their time with our program below.

+Salary

+2024-2025 Housestaff Salary Scale

+PGY-1: \$63,569 PGY-2: \$65,341 PGY-3: \$67,694 PGY-4: \$70,336 PGY-5: \$74,258

+Leave

+- Three weeks paid vacation per year - Administrative leave for conferences and courses - Sick leave and caregiver care leave are available to all residents - Parental leave available for the birth/placement of a child

+Additional Benefits

-Salary 2023-2024 Housestaff Salary Scale PGY-1: \$61,717 PGY-2: \$63,438 PGY-3: \$65,722 PGY-4: \$68,287 PGY-5: \$70,722 Leave - Three weeks paid vacation per year - Administrative leave for conferences and courses - Sick leave and caregiver care leave are available to all residents - Parental leave available for the birth/placement of a child Additional Benefits - Annual dues for the American Academy of Physical Medicine and Rehabilitation - PM&R book allowance and AAPMR question bank purchase - Travel, registration and lodging for conferences - Access to VCU on-site daycare and sports facilities - Embroidered VCU Health clothing your PGY2 year
+- Annual dues for the American Academy of Physical Medicine and Rehabilitation - PM&R book allowance and AAPMR question bank purchase - Travel, registration and lodging for conferences - Access to VCU on-site daycare and sports facilities - Branded VCU Health clothing for your PGY2 year

-INTERNAL MEDICINE & PM&R Combined track
+INTERNAL MEDICINE AND PM&R COMBINED TRACK

 VCU Dept of PM&R & VCU Internal Medicine has created a "combined" Internal Medicine Prelim Year - PM&R (IM-PM&R) track.
 This 4-year combined track "links" Internal Medicine (IM) Preliminary positions with our PM&R Residency program.
 Note: VCU PM&R has six (6) total positions, but only four (4) will be "combined" (the other 2 are "advanced" 3-year positions beginning at PGY-2 year).
 Applicants can apply for either or both (ie: combined or advanced).

+Core Values

-Core Values The IM-PM&R Prelim track reflects the values of both PM&R and Internal Medicine.
-It utilizes a unique coadvising system which offers the guidance and mentorship of both PM&R and Internal Medicine faculty.
+The IM-PM&R Prelim track reflects the values of both PM&R and Internal Medicine.
+It utilizes a unique co-advising system which offers the guidance and mentorship of both PM&R and Internal Medicine faculty.
 In addition, the track offers a broad exposure to the areas of Internal Medicine which relate to PM&R. In doing so, it helps augment the education of housestaff in order to prepare them for a future as a physiatrist.